fregu856/papers/README.md

 - `arxiv, 2025-02`
 - [ML for Medicine/Healthcare], [ECGs]
 ```
 Quite interesting paper.
 Figure 1 - 3 are small and very dense, contain a lot of information, but overall illustrate things well once you zoom in and study them carefully.
 I liked Section 3.2, they explain things with a lot of details there, but still easy to follow.
 I don't understand the zero-shot classification thing though, how do they construct these dataset-specific query lists?
 Based on what?
 "SuPreME is evaluated on six ~unseen~ datasets using ~dataset-specific~ prompts", isn't this a bit of a contradiction?
 Also, in Table 4 - 9 the performance of their method drops significantly when they make different modifications, drops well below the MERL baseline for example.
 I.e., seems like their method is quite sensitive?
-This is a pretty clear weakness?
+Isn't this is a pretty clear weakness?
 ```

 ##### [25-08-21] [paper524]